kambasht/Toxic-Comments-Classification/README.md

 # Classifying Toxic comments on social networking sites

-Analyzing customer transaction at Starbucks to recommend and predict offers to existing and potential customers
+Analyzing toxic comments on social media to help prevent toxicity, obscenity and threats.

 # Table of Contents
 1. Project Motivation